Valindaba: History

 In 1985, it was estimated that the Valindaba plant was capable of producing 50 kg of highly enriched uranium per year.
 Early in 1986, the IAEA attempted to negotiate an inspection program for Valindaba with the South Africa government but talks broke down between the two parties.

-In September 1989, FW de Klerk was appointed president of South Africa with a policy to improve the country's relationship with rest of the world.
+In September 1989, FW de Klerk was appointed president of South Africa with a policy to improve the country's relationship with the rest of the world.
 He formed an expert committee to investigate the pros and cons of the country's nuclear weapons strategy and whether to join the Nuclear Proliferation Treaty (NPT).
 In November 1989, the committee recommended to end the program and dismantle the nuclear weapons.

 With a committee composed of persons from AEC and Armscor, an 18-month timetable was created to dismantle and destroy the weapons, the storage of the nuclear material, the decontamination of the enrichment plant and the destruction of all scientific material and knowledge.
 On 1 February 1990, the Y-Plant at Valindaba was closed and dismantled.
 The 18 month timetable was completed in July 1991 and South Africa joined the NPT on 10 July 1991.
 They then joined the IAEA in September and on 10 October 1991 disclosed its nuclear materials, facilities and program.
 On 24 March 1993, President FW de Klerk announced to the world the end of the South African nuclear weapons program.